 You've seen Pinterest pages showing you all the creative things you can do with a chalkboard, but what about a whiteboard?
 This creative tool can be used in just as many ways, except there's less mess to deal with at the end of the day.
 Dry erase markers don't leave behind a dusty residue for you to clean up, but instead are easily cleared with the swipe of an eraser.
-Here are a few original surfaces in your home you can transform with the use of dry erase products:
+Transform a surface into a whiteboard with these DIY whiteboard ideas:

 People are used to seeing a rectangular whiteboard stuck to the wall, so switch it up by using paint instead.
 Whiteboard paint will let you turn the whole wall into an innovative dry erase surface.
 Test out this project in a variety of rooms around the house.
 Kids will love it because they'll finally be allowed to draw on their walls, and it's also a great brainstorming tool for the office.

 Home offices are great places to work, but taking notes with a normal pen and paper can become repetitive.
 Break away from this traditional mode of writing by covering the surface of your desk with a re-stickable whiteboard.
 Leave a space to the side of your computer for jotting down notes and to-do lists.
 Being able to write directly on your desk is useful because you won't have to worry about misplacing a sheet of paper.